From the Archive: Yesterday's Attack

 Sounds logical, until you see who said it.
 The person is Ted Cruz, one of a handful of senators who has only stoked the extremists’ flames by refusing to accept what the courts have said over and over: The president lost the election.

-It’s easy to condemn violence after it takes place, but why should it take an assault by an uncontrolled mob to cause eight of the 20 Senators protesting the election’s outcome to stand up and say enough?
 Do you think those who were complicit in creating the atmosphere that led to the violence are suddenly shocked into reality, or that they become even a little different in their world view?
 Or is this just the latest example of hypocrisy and political role playing?
-The same goes for cabinet members who are resigning rather than be pressed on the execution of the 25th Amendment that would forcibly remove him from office.
+The same goes for cabinet members who are resigning rather than be pressed on the execution of the 25th Amendment that would forcibly remove the president from office.

 I think it’s the latter.
 Which leads me to the question, “Do words really matter anymore?”